 © Stonnall History Group

 The new carnival was organised by a committee based at the Village Institute.
 In 1935, it was quite possible that the old wake was still within living memory of some of the village's elderly residents.
 If so, it is a near certainty that they would have informed the committee of the old wake's assembly point and processional route.

 This brings us neatly back to the next stage of our detective story.

-That does not mean to say, of course, that the procession had always assembled there.
-There are one or two good reasons for supposing that it had not - and that is another consideration that we will return to later.
-For the moment however, we will decide whether we can place the position of the cross even more precisely.
+Can we place the position of the cross even more precisely?
 To answer that question, we first need to consider this: what exactly was the cross doing there?

 Their human attendants would also, of course, have needed accommodation, whether on their outward or return journeys, or indeed both.
 And what better a place for that than an establishment where the roasts and ale were plentiful?
 We know of at least three Upper Stonnall inns that cashed in on the trade that passed on Chester Road.

 Almost inevitably, many such visitors found themselves waking up on a Sunday morning with a bit of a sore head - and what better a way to clear it than a short walk to a place of worship that offered the additional benefit of absolution for the excesses of the previous evening?

 The difficulty with this was that St Peter's Chapel was not central to Upper Stonnall, but rather it was central to the whole neighbourhood, including Thornes and Lynn as well as the two Stonnalls.
 Very conveniently situated a couple of hundred yards down the road from where its financiers lived at Thornes Hall, it had been built deliberately on land that was more-or-less equidistant from the four main centres of population.
 Thus, the way to the chapel from Main Street was not immediately obvious to anyone who was not familiar with the village's network of roads and footpaths.